GrzegorzBiegaj/URLShortener/README.md

 For that simple app storyboards are good solution.
 Storyboards are split to possible small scenes accordingly to the ViewControllers.

 ### Unit tests
-Most of possible unit tests exists.
+Most of possible unit tests are implemented.

 ### Dependency injection
 Because of usage unit tests it was necessary to introduce dependency injection to separate components.